This

 be subject to relevant contractual procedures.

-All complaints will be responded to with care, diligence
+All complaints will be responded to with care, diligence and

-and impartiality.
-The provisions of Part
+impartiality.
+The provisions of Part 11

-be followed.
+followed.

 A complaint